Organic Foods: to Buy or Not to Buy?

 |May use antibiotics, growth hormones, and medicines to promote growth and prevent disease||Give animals organic feed; rely on preventive measures, rotational grazing, a balanced diet, and clean housing to reduce disease|

 How Can I Be Certain My Organic Food Is Really Organic?The United States Department of Agriculture (USDA) has national organic standards for agricultural products.
 These standards regulate the way all foods bearing the USDA organic label are grown, handled, and processed.
-The only exception to these standards is small organic farmers who sell less than $5,000 a year in organic foods.These standards mean that organic products, from anywhere in the country, now fall into four categories.
-Only two categories are allowed to display the USDA organic label.
+The only exception to these standards is small organic farmers who sell less than $5,000 a year in organic foods.These standards mean that organic products, from anywhere in the country, now fall into 4 categories.
+Only 2 categories are allowed to display the USDA organic label.
 The following table lists these categories and outlines what products making these claims may and may not contain.

 |USDA Organic Food Labeling Requirements|